Reduction in Force Benefits

 - What do I do to continue my coverage through RIF?

 - You may contact your HBR to verify that you are eligible for the RIF benefit.
-In addition, a COBRA offer will be mailed to you and will include an Application for Reduction in Force Health Coverage Benefit form (Form C334).
-If you think you qualify for RIF benefits, complete the employee section and forward the form to your former employer for them to confirm eligibility and enrollment.
+The Application for Reduction in Force Health Coverage Benefit form will be mailed to you.
+You will need to complete the employee section and forward the form to your former employer for them to confirm eligibility before enrollment.

 - What if I decide not to continue benefits at the time of the RIF, but later decide I want to continue?